Boobae-Vivian/DATA-CLEANING/README.md

 # DATA-CLEANING
 ## INTRODUCTION
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Data cleaning is a fundamental step in the data analysis pipeline, ensuring that datasets are accurate, consistent, and ready for meaningful insights.
+&nbsp;&nbsp;&nbsp;&nbsp;Data cleaning is a fundamental step in the data analysis pipeline, ensuring that datasets are accurate, consistent, and ready for meaningful insights.
 Raw data often contains errors such as missing values, duplicates, inconsistencies, and outliers, which can lead to misleading conclusions if left unaddressed.
 This project focuses on demonstrating essential data cleaning techniques, applying best practices to real-world datasets.
 By working through key challenges such as handling missing data, removing duplicates, standardizing formats, and detecting outliers, we aim to improve data integrity and reliability.
-Using the provided datasets ([Dataset 1 Link] and [Dataset 2 Link]), we will explore and implement various cleaning methods to transform messy data into high-quality, structured information suitable for analysis and decision-making.
+Using the provided datasets, we will explore and implement various cleaning methods to transform messy data into high-quality, structured information suitable for analysis and decision-making.

 ## PROBLEM STATEMENT
-1. Data Integrity and Handling Missing Data
-   - Identify and correct inconsistencies in observational units across all variables (columns).
+1. Standardization
+   - Standardize categorical variables by ensuring consistency in text casing, spelling, and data types.
-   - Identify and resolve inconsistencies in data formats (e.g., date formats, text casing).
+   - Identify and correct inconsistencies in data formats (e.g., date formats, text casing, categorical values, numerical values).
+3. Handling Missing Data
    - Detect and handle any missing values in the dataset.
-2. Duplicate Handling
+4. Duplicate Handling
    - Identify and remove duplicate records if any to maintain data uniqueness.
-3. Standardization
-   - Ensure categorical variables (columns) are consistent in format and spelling.
-   - Verify that numerical values are standardized across the dataset.
-4. Outlier Detection
+5. Outlier Detection
    - Identify and address extreme values (outliers) that could distort analysis.
-5. Final Data Quality Check
+6. Final Data Quality Check
    - Validate that the cleaned dataset is accurate, complete, and consistent for analysis.

 ## SKILLS and CONCEPTS DEMONSTRATED